Bronya-Rand/DDLCModTemplatePatch/README.md

    - Any other mod template not listed that isn't from GanstaKingofSA/DDLCModTemplate2.0

 ## How do I add this to my mod/a mod I am playing?
-Copy the game folder to your mods' base folder (where DDLC.exe/DDLC.sh is in).
+Copy the game folder from the ZIP file provided to your mods' base folder (where DDLC.exe/DDLC.sh is in).
 > For MacOS, copy the game folder from the ZIP file provided, right-click *DDLC.app*, click `Show Package Contents` then go to `Contents/Resources/autorun` and paste it there.

 Copyright © 2022 Azariel Del Carmen (GanstaKingofSA).
 All rights reserved.